 If you have automatic updates enabled, simply click the 'Download Update' button at the bottom-right of the main menu to view the changelog, then click 'Yes' to open your default browser, which should start downloading the new version.
 If automatic updates are disabled, either download the new version from the website, or click the 'Check for Updates' button.
 If an update is available, the button will change to say 'Download Update'.
 Click it again to start the process.

 Once the new version is downloaded, simply unzip the files, overwriting the existing files.
 Once you restart, everything should be good to go.
-You can safely skip extracting the other directories inside the zip if you don't plan on using custom graphics or themes.
+You can safely skip extracting the other directories inside the zip if you don't plan on using custom graphics.

 The only mandatory files are 'data.win', 'options.ini' and 'ZHelper.exe'.
 The 'assets-' folders contain copies of all the sprite graphics in ZHelper, which can be edited and loaded in using the expanded custom theme support in ZHelper 5.
 For more information, check the 'Using Custom Themes' section.
 The 'themes' folder contains a few custom theme files, as well as a copy of the built-in default theme.